redchrision/PollinateFwrk/README.md

 If you have a pre-existing contract and you would like to offload the job of calling its periodic maintanence function, you may easily write a new `Periodic` contract which calls it.
-Once you are done, then you send some tokens to `PeriodicDispatcher.addNectar()` to fund the periodic calling of your contract.
+Once you are done, just send some tokens to `PeriodicDispatcher.addNectar()` to fund the periodic calling of your contract.

 ### Advanced Periodic
 If you are writing a contract which should sell its own tokens in order to fund its periodic